SwapnilSonawane894/spiot-feedback-portal/replit.md

 **UI Design Decisions:** Features a collapsible vertical sidebar for desktop and a bottom tab bar for mobile navigation.
 Utilizes modular components, client-side validation with `react-hot-toast`, and `Recharts` for data visualization.

+**User Feedback:** All user interactions (create, update, delete operations) provide immediate visual feedback through toast notifications.
+Error messages use `toast.error()` and success confirmations use `toast.success()` for consistent UX.
+All browser `alert()` calls have been replaced with proper toast notifications.

-**Loading States:** Implements professional skeleton loading screens across all dashboard pages for improved perceived performance.
+**Loading States:** Implements professional skeleton loading screens with shimmer animation across all dashboard pages for improved perceived performance.
 The UI structure renders immediately with animated placeholders while data loads asynchronously, providing a smooth, modern user experience.
 Skeleton components are reusable and match the final content layout (cards, tables, stats, etc.).
+The shimmer effect uses CSS animations for a polished loading experience.

 ## Backend Architecture